barmarko27/trident-test-app/README.md

 This demo App use **JWT Authentication**, show fixture file to get master user data (email & password), goto **/login_check** and provide data to get token

+WebTest case can be runned via: `php bin/phpunit --testdox`